MDCore/mdcore.github.io/_posts/2020-12-22-Towards-a-High-View-of-Managers.md

 1. They support their teams in making good decisions by:
 	1. Coaching teamies of every level in the skills of leading.
 Everyone is capable of leadership.
 	2. Running effective meetings, and teaching all to do the same.
 Facilitation is a learnable skill.
-	3. Teaching and facilitating agile collaborative decision making, not simply encouraging democratic or technocratic decision-making.
+	3. Teaching and facilitating agile collaborative decision-making, not simply encouraging democratic or technocratic decision-making.
 1. They know what expectations to maintain of teams, what to expect from individuals in those teams and why those expectations are different.
 1. They know how to surface and talk about strengths, about growth, about insight; in individual 1-1's and to whole teams.
 1. They know how to listen and hear.